brunofauth/funparse/README.md

 options:
-  -h, --help      show this help message and exit --is-foreigner  some other help information (default=False)
+  -h, --help      show this help message and exit --is-foreigner  bool (default=False): some other help information
 ```